PySpice-org/PySpice/doc/sphinx/source/overview.rst

   | cf. supra for the documentation generator features

-Whiche platforms are supported by PySpice ?
+Which platforms are supported by PySpice ?
 -------------------------------------------

 PySpice runs on Linux, Windows 64-bit and Mac OS X.